Gaurav-Kedia/FJ6-Prod-JavaSB/README.md

 ## Supported Java versions

 The backend only accepts the versions listed below.
 Incoming requests containing other values are rejected before any code runs.
+Call `GET /java/versions` to retrieve this curated list at runtime and populate dropdowns in the UI without hardcoding it.

 | Enum constant | Request payload accepted values | Environment variable for JDK home |
 | --- | --- | --- |